Marklin2289/polygon-learning/markdown/pyth/PYTH_EXCHANGE.md

 # 🧪 Testing individual buy and sell orders

 We've encapsulated the indvidual buy and sell buttons into their own component, which is included in `components/protocols/pyth/components/Exchange.tsx`.
-This functional component passes the `Order` object to the `addOrder` function, and has default placeholder values but will accept the updated values based on the inputs thanks to `onChange`.
+This functional component passes the `Order` object to the `addOrder` function in the `onClick` property of each button, and has default placeholder values but will accept the updated values based on the inputs thanks to `onChange`.

-There is also a dedicated button to swap from SOL to ORCA.
-This is important because if you attempt swaps without having some extra ORCA tokens, you won't be able to pay the pool fees and there will be an "Insufficient balance" error.

 {% hint style="tip" %}
 Remember to swap some SOL for ORCA before you start the liquidation bot!